DuckDuckPig/CH-QUACK/README.md

 # CH_QUACK <br> Quantifying Unipolarity via Active Contour Kenetics
-This code develops segmentations of coronal holes (CHs) utilizing solar extreme ultraviolet (EUV) images and magnetogram data taken from the Atmospheric Imager Assembly (AIA) and Heliosismic and Magnetic Imager (HMI) (respectivly) aboard the Solar Dynamics Observatory (SDO).
+This code develops segmentations of coronal holes (CHs) utilizing solar extreme ultraviolet (EUV) images and magnetogram data taken from the Atmospheric Imager Assembly (AIA) and Heliosismic and Magnetic Imager (HMI) (respectively) aboard the Solar Dynamics Observatory (SDO).
 This code is an extension of the Active Contours Without Edges for Coronal Hole (CH-ACWE) segmentation method (the original public release for which can be found at [https://github.com/DuckDuckPig/CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE)) that adds additional forces to quantify the unipolarity of the underlying magnetic field in identified regions under the expectation that CHs, being regions of open magnetic field, will appear unipolar.

 ## Requirements: [environment.yml](environment.yml)
 This updated environment file specifies the packages necessary to run this code.
 It is backwards compatible with [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE).